gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 * **Multicollinearity in MLR models:**

-    When explanatory variables are not independent (related) to one another, then including one variable will have an impact on the other variable.
+    When explanatory variables are not independent (related) to one another, then including/excluding one variable will have an impact on the other variable.
 Consider the correlations among the predictors in the SNOTEL data set or visually displayed in Figure \@ref(fig:Figure8-12):
     \index{R packages!\textbf{corrplot}}